 Quality content costs more.

-Recently, on a webinar, Sonia Simone of Copyblogger responded to a question about pricing by saying that a single outsourced blog post might cost a business owner anywhere from $25 to $200 — but the difference between the low and high end of that range would be in the quality of the work.
+During a webinar Sonia Simone of Copyblogger responded to a question about pricing by saying that a single outsourced blog post might cost a business owner anywhere from $25 to $200 — but the difference between the low and high end of that range would be in the quality of the work.
 In fact, you can get blog posts written on sites like Fiverr for as little as $5.

 And you’ll get exactly what you pay for.
 As Warren Buffet said “Price is what you pay.
 Value is what you get.”